frontenddogma/web-development-glossary/manuscript/h.md

 HTML&nbsp;5
 : → HTML

+HTML-in-JS
+: The writing of HTML code in JavaScript, notably by using the `innerHTML` property.

 HTML/CSS framework
 : A library allowing for easier web design and development using HTML and CSS.
 Most HTML/CSS frameworks contain at least a grid.
 More functional frameworks also come with more features and additional JavaScript-based functions, but are mostly design-oriented and focused around interactive UI patterns.
 This detail differentiates HTML/CSS frameworks from JavaScript frameworks.&nbsp;[†](#w-css-framework)